 Such fine-set-of-pipes dreams were put on hold as the Randolph kids arrived, and it’s only now, as they’re making their mark on the world, that Anne has stepped up to the mic once again.
 Having learnt from her sons, the lady has put one hell of a team around her too.

-On clarinet – and inspiration – it’s Keith Donald of Moving Hearts fame, on bass, it’s local favourite Garvan Gallagher [left], on piano and accordion, it’sthe bould Vera Craughwell, and young American Matthew Mazanek on guitar, with Bray’s very own Robbie Overson often joining the party too.
+On clarinet – and inspiration – it’s Keith Donald of Moving Hearts fame, on bass, local favourite Garvan Gallagher, on piano and accordion, and the bould Vera Craughwell on accordion and Charlie Mooney guitar, with, if the last show is anything to go by, Bray’s very own Robbie Overson might be joining the party too.

-Heading to The Whale on Saturday, May 18th – where a teaser EP of an autumn album will be available – we talked to Anne about taking the long, scenic route to that solo spotlight…
+Returning to The Whale on Saturday, September 17th – having made her debut here in May 2019 – we talked to Anne about taking the long, scenic route to that solo spotlight…

-You can catch An Evening With Anne Randolph on Saturday, May 18th at The Whale right about here.
+You can catch An Evening With Anne Randolph on Saturday, September 17th at The Whale right about here.
+This interview first appeared on March 24th, 2019.